-Lyn Hopper lives in the mountains near Dahlonega, Georgia, with her husband of 40 years and a cat with serious attitude.
-She has just published her first poetry chapbook.
-Her poems have been published previously in Summerfield Journal, Georgia Journal, Habersham Review, Poetry of the Golden Generation, The Reach of Song, The Stonepile Writers’ Anthology, and other works.
+Lyn Hopper lives in the mountains near Dahlonega, Georgia, with her husband of 42 years and a cat with serious attitude.
+She published her first poetry chapbook, The Hum in Every Blossom, in 2016.
+Her poems have appeared in Summerfield Journal, Georgia Journal, Habersham Review, Poetry of the Golden Generation, The Reach of Song, The Stonepile Writers’ Anthology, and other works.
 She is an active member of the Georgia Poetry Society and two writing groups.

 Contact Lyn via Facebook at https://www.facebook.com/lynhopper or by email at firstname.lastname@example.org.

 A Sample of Lyn’s Writing

 Some Days Are Like That: A Year of Haiku

 quiets even the morning chirp